• Features

 Image via Omnisend

-3. Build your form content
+Build your form content

 Drag items from the left sidebar onto your form.
 Available blocks include:

-• Phone field — Select default country, shows as flag + country code
+• Phone field: Select default country, shows as flag + country code

-• Legal block — Required for GDPR/TCPA compliance with privacy policy links
+• Legal block: Required for GDPR/TCPA compliance with privacy policy links

-• Images — JPG, PNG, or GIF formats under 2000px dimensions
+• Images: JPG, PNG, or GIF formats under 2000px dimensions

-• Dropdown — Collect gender, country, or custom properties
+• Dropdown: Collect gender, country, or custom properties

-Here’s an image showing all available Items:
+Here’s an image showing all the available items you can add:

 How to add Shopify popup: All items for popup forms